gamefb/txt2nft/README.md

 # Brief
 This is admitedly vibe coded.
 It loads a txt file with your IP or CIDR ranges, then creates a file in tmp while processing.
 When completed, a new file appears in the current directory with a formatted .nft elements list.

+it utilizes `pv` to give a progress bar during very large lists.

 # Usage
 First give it permissions.